dmarti/in-browser-auction-publisher-issues/README.md

     \"price\" of a given ad is assigned by the buyer, but that price may not be what the publisher gets paid.
 In this case the publisher needs to apply an adjustment for auction purposes.
 Adjustment must be applied by the publisher in a 1st-party context.
+(Related issue: [Ad Pricing · Issue #14 · WICG/turtledove](https://github.com/WICG/turtledove/issues/14))

     1. VAST errors: If a given ad is known to have VAST errors 20% of the time (e.g., does not serve) then it needs to have its bid price